AyeCode/uwp-social/readme.txt

 = 1.5.3 - TBD =
 * Remove authorisation if user email changed - FIXED
-* Option to get required info of register form when using social login - ADDED
+* Redirect to account page to get all required data of register form when using social login - ADDED
 * Extensive logging/debugging for troubleshooting - ADDED

 = 1.5.2 - 2025-03-31 =